St. Athanasius College

 Proficiency in reading, writing, and speaking English.

-Age of at least 21 years old on the first day of the program.
+For the Satellite Campus Program, all high school graduates are welcome to apply.
+For online only, we recommend (not required) an age of at least 21 years old on the first day of the program.

 Students may transfer up to 45 credit hours into the program.
 Send unofficial transcripts for evaluation to firstname.lastname@example.org.
 Upon acceptance, official transcripts are required immediately.